-- A person cannot take and tag an antlered buck for another member of their party.
+- A person cannot take and tag an antlered buck for another member of their party except in deer permit area 603.
 This applies to all hunters, license types, and seasons. - It remains legal to take and tag antlerless deer for members of the party.
 This is a population management strategy and may lead to slight increases in antlerless deer harvest.

-^{} See page 76 for party hunting regulations in other areas.
+\ See page 76 for party hunting regulations in other areas.